PTAN Lookup: What Is a PTAN Number?

 Full name: Provider Transaction Access Number

 A Provider Transaction Access Number (PTAN) is an identifier assigned by a Medicare Administrative Contractor (MAC) to individual providers or supplier organizations upon Medicare enrollment.
-Unlike the NPI, which is universal, a PTAN is jurisdiction-specific — issued by the MAC serving a provider's geographic area.
+Unlike the national NPI, a PTAN is jurisdiction-specific — issued by the MAC serving a provider's geographic area.
 PTANs appear on Medicare remittance advice and are required for electronic eligibility transactions.
-A single NPI holder may have multiple PTANs when enrolled in multiple MAC jurisdictions or under different provider types.
+A single NPI may be associated with multiple PTANs across enrollment records.

 How it’s used